dtn7/dtn7.github.io/index.md

 ## News

 ### ICT-DM 2019 Conference
-##### 2019 Nov 25
+##### 2019 Dec 18

-We are presenting a paper on browser-based DTN at the [ICT-DM 2019 conference](https://ict-dm2019.esiee.fr) in Paris from 18th to 20th of December 2019.
+We are presenting a paper on browser-based DTN at the [ICT-DM 2019 conference](https://ict-dm2019.esiee.fr) in Paris at 18th to 20th of December 2019.
 Lars Baumgärtner will give his talk in the the 2nd plenary session "Wireless communications for disaster management" December 18th at 4:20 pm.
-The research paper is [available online](assets/baumgaertner2019bdtn7.pdf).
+The [research paper](assets/baumgaertner2019bdtn7.pdf) and the [slides of the talk](assets/baumgaertner2019bdtn7-slides.pdf) are available online.

 ```bibtex
 @inproceedings{baumgaertner2019bdtn7,